xportas/xportas-website/README.md

 ![demo](public/images/screenshot-xportas-retro-website.png)

-## 🚨 Forking this repo (please read!)
+## 🚨 Before forking this repo

 Since I embarked on the development of this project, it was clear to me that it was going to be open source because I owe it to the community.
 Whenever I needed it, I found in it the collaboration and generosity that has helped me grow as a developer.
 This project has taken me countless hours of work and I have learned a lot in the process.
 Now, I want to return the favor and do my part to keep the community alive.

 That said, while I love it when people use, learn from or even get inspired by my work, plagiarism is not okay.
 If you want to reuse any part of this project, I only ask that you give me proper credit by linking back to [xabierportas.dev](https://xabierportas.dev).
 This project is the result of a lot of effort and dedication, and I simply want that work to be recognized.

-Thanks for understanding and I hope you enjoy finding all the easter eggs that I have left along this long and tortuous path😊
+Thanks for understanding and I hope you enjoy finding all the easter eggs that I have left along this path😊

 ## 🛠 Installation & Set Up